-TAG provides 6 months of Outplacement Services, including skills assessment, resume assistance, linkages to job opportunities and access to professional career advisors who assist in your job search.
-The cost of this program is paid directly to RiseSmart, the agency responsible for providing TCP Outplacement Services.
+TAG provides 6 months of Outplacement Services, including skills assessment, resume assistance, and networking with recruiters and potential employers.
+The cost of this program is $2,200 and will be paid by TCP directly to RiseSmart, the agency responsible for providing TCP Outplacement Services.

 - Career assessment and job search strategy

 - Communication, networking, and social media strategies.

 - Interview preparation, follow up and salary negotiation.

 - Make connections with hiring managers.

 Applicants for assistance must meet the following conditions:

 - Residing in the United States or Canada

 Although applicants are not under obligation to repay the fee, they are encouraged to contribute back to the program at a time that they are gainfully employed and as their financial situation enables them to do so.
 This would allow the fund to remain self-sustaining for the benefit of future TCP applicants.

 “My transition specialist gave me invaluable insight as to how to actually search for jobs.
 I wanted something remote and did not even know there was the ability to search for remote jobs in particular.
 She was very encouraging but did not sugar coat our dealings.
 I totally appreciated her!
 The resume writer was professional and also gave insight into things to highlight on my resume.
 She understood the plight of the older job searcher and, during a time when I was feeling not as good about myself as I could be, she was able to find things in my background that I totally forgot about doing!”Yvette W.